-T Tauri.
-Image: Two Micron All Sky Survey.
+T Tauri with Hind's Variable Nebula to the right.
+Image credit: Two Micron All Sky Survey.

 Location of T Tauri in the sky.
 Credit Jerry Lodriguss:

 Like all members of its kind, T Tauri is an irregular variable.
 It has been known to shine as brightly as magnitude 9.3 and as dimly as magnitude 14, though for the past century or so it has tended toward the brighter end of this range.
 It can vary by a few tenths of a magnitude on nearly a daily basis without any discernible pattern.